ajd12342/paraspeechcaps/README.md

 ## 1. Overview

-ParaSpeechCaps is a large-scale [dataset](https://huggingface.co/datasets/ajd12342/paraspeechcaps) that annotates speech utterances with rich style captions.
+[ParaSpeechCaps](https://huggingface.co/datasets/ajd12342/paraspeechcaps) is a large-scale dataset that annotates speech utterances with rich style captions.
 It supports 59 style tags covering styles like pitch, rhythm, emotion, and more, spanning speaker-level intrinsic style tags and utterance-level situational style tags.
 It consists of a human-annotated subset ParaSpeechCaps-Base and a large automatically-annotated subset ParaSpeechCaps-Scaled.
 Our novel pipeline combining off-the-shelf text and speech embedders, classifiers and an audio language model allows us to automatically scale rich tag annotations for such a wide variety of style tags for the first time.

-We finetune Parler-TTS on our ParaSpeechCaps dataset to create a [TTS model](https://huggingface.co/ajd12342/parler-tts-mini-v1-paraspeechcaps) that can generate speech while controlling for rich styles (pitch, rhythm, clarity, emotion, etc.) with a textual style prompt ('A male speaker's speech is distinguished by a slurred articulation, delivered at a measured pace in a clear environment.').
+We finetune Parler-TTS on our ParaSpeechCaps dataset to create TTS models that can generate speech while controlling for rich styles (pitch, rhythm, clarity, emotion, etc.) with a textual style prompt ('A male speaker's speech is distinguished by a slurred articulation, delivered at a measured pace in a clear environment.').

 ## 2. ParaSpeechCaps Dataset
 The ParaSpeechCaps dataset is available on the Hugging Face Hub at [`ajd12342/paraspeechcaps`](https://huggingface.co/datasets/ajd12342/paraspeechcaps).